7USSAM30/ai-agents-FULL/README.md

    - Check key permissions and quotas
    - Ensure keys are not expired

-3. **Docker Issues**
+3. **Sentiment Analysis Not Displaying**
+   - Check if sentiment agent is active
+   - Verify query contains sentiment keywords
+   - Check browser console for errors

+4. **Dark Mode Text Visibility**
-   - Ensure Docker is running
+   - Ensure latest frontend code is deployed
-   - Check port conflicts
+   - Check browser theme settings
-   - Verify Docker Compose version
+   - Verify TailwindCSS dark mode classes

 ### Getting Help
 - Check the logs for detailed error messages
 - Review the API documentation at `/docs`
 - Open an issue on GitHub